elgore319/Lee_Gore_HelloWorld/README.md

 Explain what you kept or changed and why

-I got rid of one of the constructor methods because only one is neccessary for the actions that this code is trying to accomplish.
+-I got rid of one of the constructor methods because only one is neccessary for the actions that this code is trying to accomplish.

-I also got rid of the student2 object as it is unnecessary for getting the desired output.
+-I also got rid of the student2 object as it is unnecessary for getting the desired output.
 Since I did this I moved the line "student2.greet("Good morning");" to the student object.

 Level 3 - AI Reflection

 What did the AI get wrong in debugging?

-The scanner object is never closed
+-The scanner object is never closed

 How did you fix or improve it?

-try (Scanner scanner = new Scanner(System.in))
+- try (Scanner scanner = new Scanner(System.in))

 (It also continues to make unnecessary objects for demonstrating the code, but I just deleted these)